ghorbani-mohammad/IELTS-Speaking-Preparation/001-furniture.md

 ---
 #### 4. Which furniture do you like best in your home?
 "I've got **the comfiest** sofa at home.
 So I usually end up **nodding off** every time I watch a movie on it because it's so relaxing.
-I paid quite a lot for a **memory foam mattress** too, so my bed and my sofa are my two favorite **items of furniture** in my place."
+I paid quite a lot of money for a **memory foam mattress** too, so my bed and my sofa are my two favorite **items of furniture** in my place."